-PADHS Performance Standards for TANF Participants Category Category Description Threshold/Goal Corrective Action

-Assessment SUBRECIPIENT shall conduct and complete a comprehensive household assessment as defined in this STATEMENT OF WORK, within seven business days of a participant's enrollment.
+PADHS Performance Standards for TANF Participants Category Description Threshold/Goal Corrective Action Assessment SUBRECIPIENT shall conduct and complete a comprehensive household assessment as defined in this STATEMENT OF WORK, within seven business days of a participant's enrollment.
 90% of all participants enrolled with SUBRECIPIENT for whom an assessment is required.
 SUBRECIPIENT must submit a corrective action plan.

 Individual Employment Plan (IEP) SUBRECIPIENT shall complete and document a detailed IEP that includes plans to address participant challenges (barriers) and agreed upon plan for resolution within 14 calendar days of the assessment.
-85% of all enrolled participants for whom an IEP is required.
+90% of all enrolled participants for whom an IEP is required.
 SUBRECIPIENT must submit a corrective action plan.
 Licensed Counselor or Social Worker SUBRECIPIENT shall meet the counseling services requirement established by this STATEMENT OF WORK so that eligible participants have a one-on-one meeting within 14 calendar days of their program enrollment.
 80% of all enrolled participants for whom a meeting is required will have an introductory one-on-one meeting with the licensed professional within 14 days from the participant's program start.
 SUBRECIPIENT must submit a corrective action plan.
-Secondary Equivalent and Credentialing (including referrals to outside programs) SUBRECIPIENT shall coordinate educational activities with ELECT service providers and the KEYS program.
-OR A participant must receive a diploma or certification that will provide the participant with an industry-recognized certificate or certification, as defined in this STATEMENT OF WORK, and marketable skill directly related to their employment goals listed in their AMR and IEP.
+Secondary Equivalent and Credentialing (including referrals to outside programs) SUBRECIPIENT shall coordinate educational activities with ELECT service providers and the KEYS programOR A participant must receive a diploma or certification that will provide the participant with an industry-recognized certificate or certification, as defined in this STATEMENT OF WORK, and marketable skill directly related to their employment goals listed in their AMR and IEP.
 50% of all participants in an activity that results in a transfer or credential.
 Additional Credentialing Goal: In addition to the PADHS goal defined above, SUBRECIPIENT must ensure 25% of all participants enrolled obtain a credential recognized by PADHS, as defined herein.
 SUBRECIPIENT must submit a corrective action plan.

-Placement SUBRECIPIENT achieves Placement of participants in employment where participant is meeting in unsubsidized employment at least 80 hours (Activity 33) in a four consecutive week period and is paid at least two dollars above the higher of the federal or state minimum wage as of July 1 of the program year.
-70% of all enrolled participants who become employed achieve Placement.
-Additional Placement Goal: In addition to the PADHS Placement goal defined above, SUBRECIPIENT must ensure 50% of all participants enrolled obtain Placement, as defined herein.
+Placement SUBRECIPIENT achieves Placement of participants in employment where participant is meeting in unsubsidized employment at least 20 hours in a four consecutive week period and is paid at least two dollars above the higher of the federal or state minimum wage as of July 1 of the program year.
+65% of all enrolled participants who become employed achieve Placement.
+Additional Placement Goal: In addition to the PADHS Placement goal defined above, SUBRECIPIENT must ensure 65% of all participants enrolled obtain Placement, as defined herein.
 SUBRECIPIENT must submit a corrective action plan.
-Retention Retention is achieved when an individual obtains unsubsidized employment (Activity 33) and is placed in CWDS extended hold as specified in this STATEMENT OF WORK.
-50% of all enrolled participants who are placed in employment achieve retention.
-The program is to continue to serve the individual during the retention period, up to twelve months.
-A participant may meet the retention goal up to two times, at six (6) months and twelve (12) months after the project ends.
-SUBRECIPIENT must submit a corrective action plan.
-Earned Income For participants that have achieved Placement, at the conclusion of the 12-month retention period, the participant has increased their earned income.
+Retention Retention is achieved when an individual obtains unsubsidized employment and is placed in CWDS extended hold as 70% of all enrolled participants who met the employment reporting measure at SUBRECIPIENT must submit a corrective action plan.

+specified in this STATEMENT OF WORK. six-months will achieve the benchmark 50% of all enrolled participants who met the employment reporting measure at twelve-months will achieve the benchmark Earned Income For participants that have achieved Placement, at the conclusion of the 12-month retention period, the participant has increased their earned income.
 75% of all enrolled participants who have achieved Placement have increased earnings.
 SUBRECIPIENT must submit a corrective action plan.